thewaterwalker/aws_notes/README.md

   - Lifecycle rules can be applied to S3 objects, limited by tags or prefixes if desired
     - transition to infrequent-access or glacier after a set number of days
   - S3 objects can be deleted upon which they are marked for deletion.
 The can be recovered once deleted
+  - Cold objects can be migrated to Glacier automatically
+  - A Tape Gateway, part of the Storage Gateway, can be used to backup data to S3 and Glacier using existing tape processes
+- S3 Enhanced Features include
+  - Intelligent tiering implemented through Lifecycle rules.
+This allows for automated transition to tiered storage and eventual expiration if needed
+  - Object locking to implement WORM (Write Once Read Many).
+This is set up on the bucket when created and is permanent once enabled.
+When an object is uploaded into this bucket it can then be locked
+  - Batch operations are for batch management of the buckets with automated actions

+## Amazon Glacier
+- Archival of data that is not needed on a regular basis for pennies per GB per month
+- There are three access methods
+  - Expedited (3-5 minutes)
+  - Standard (3-5 hours)
+  - Bulk (5-12 hours)
+- S3 cold data can be moved into Glacier automatically
+- Snow devices can be used to import data into Glacier
+- Storage Gateways can be used to connect to Glacier for both access and archiving
+- Archives are the things that you store in Glacier.
+They are known as objects in S3 but archives in Glacier
+- Vaults
+  - this is where the archives are stored and are referenced through an ARN (Amazon Resource Name)
+  - Vault Locks are for both securing the data and ensuring that Glacier is not used for regular data retrieval which can be expensive
+  - Event Notifications, through SNS, can be requested so that you know when someone accesses the Vault
+- Up to 5% can be retrieved from Glacier each month without cost
+- Retrieval limit rates can be set if required
+- A single AWS account can create up to 1000 Vaults per region
+- Only empty Vaults can be deleted
+- Multi-part upload is supported

+## Elastic Block Store (EBS)
+- Used for durable storage in EC2 instances
+- Cannot be shared across instances apart from volume recovery
+- Block level storage from one AWS service to another
+- Volume Types include
+  - Magnetic which were the original volume type.
+They are the slowest and cheapest
+    - Standard
+    - Throughput optimised which is faster than standard
+    - Cold which is very large and very slow
+  - SSD General purpose
+  - SSD Provisioned IOPS (PIOPS) which gives you selectable IOPS from 100 to 32000
+- An EBS optimised EC2 instance should be used to take full advantage of an SSD
+- Snapshots can be used to take backups and recover from that backup as well as provision new volumes for new EC2 instances
+- Volume recovery means that a volume can be connected to another EC2 instance as a secondary volume

+## Elastic File System (EFS)
+- EFS is shareable and multiple EC2 instances can access a EFS share using NFSv4
+- EFS is not supported on Windows instances, only Linux instances can

+## Storage Comparison
+- Per Operation Latency
+  - EFS : low and consistent
+  - S3  : low for mixed request types and for integration with CloudFront
+  - EBS : lowest and consistent
+- Throughput scale (how fast can the throughput scale up)
+  - EFS : multiple GBs per second
+  - S3  : multiple GBs per second
+  - EBS : single GBs per second but note that we do not normally access very large files through EBS
+- Data Availabililty and Durability
+  - EFS : stored redundantly across multiple AZs
+  - S3  : stored redundantly across multiple AZs
+  - EBS : stored redundantly in a single AZ
+- Access
+  - EFS : one to thousands of EC2 instances from multiple AZs concurrently
+  - S3  : one to millions of connections over the web
+  - EBS : single EC2 instance in a single AZ
+- Use Cases
+  - EFS : will work for most use cases for shared drives
+  - S3  : content, media, backups and data lakes
+  - EBS : boot volumes, databases, data warehouses and ETL

 ## Instance Types
  - On Demand : available immediately and charged per minute of use.
 Not much of a discount for using these